 Texas Children’s Hospital has one of the busiest and most successful ECMO programs in the world.
-It is available to patients in all critical care settings (PICU, CICU and NICU) within the hospital.
-And in partnership with the Kangaroo Crew transport team, it is also available to qualified patients outside the walls of Texas Children’s Hospital.
+It is available to patients in all critical care settings (PICU, NICU and cardiovascular ICU) within the hospital.
+And, in partnership with the Kangaroo Crew transport team, it is also available to qualified patients outside the walls of Texas Children’s Hospital.
 In some cases, patients already on ECMO at a referring hospital but needing further care at Texas Children’s are transported on ECMO by ground or air.
 When a patient is too sick to risk a transfer off ECMO, the ECMO service will come to the referring hospital, place the patient on ECMO first, and then transport that patient on ECMO back to Texas Children’s Hospital.